 The Land for Maine's Future Program is the State of Maine's primary funding vehicle for conserving land for its natural and recreational value.
 The program was established in 1987 when Maine citizens voted to fund $35 million to purchase lands of statewide importance.
 In 1997, new priorities were set forth by a commission of Maine citizens.
 Since that time, the program has administered multiple bonds and even instances of general fund appropriations.

 Accomplishments: Completed projects in all of Maine's 16 counties.
 Types of land include; mountain summits; shorelines of rivers, lakes, and ponds; coastal islands; beaches; forests; grasslands; wildlife habitat; farmland; and wetlands.
 LMF assistance has put the following special places in the public trust forever:

-- Just under 604,000 acres of conservation and recreation lands.
+- Just over 610,000 acres of conservation and recreation lands.
 This includes 333,425 acres of working lands reflecting LMF's efforts to conserve the working landscape and keep lands in private ownership with permanent land conservation agreements.

 - Read our brochure (PDF) for projects and photos!

 Funding: The Program works to coordinate and finance acquisition of lands.
 Through the use of matching funds, the program encourages partnerships with local, regional, statewide, and federal conservation organizations.

 The LMF Program's priorities have evolved since 1987, however, the prime focus remains the same – conserving the prime physical features of the Maine landscape and recognizing that working lands and public access to these lands is critical to preserving Maine's quality of life.